MicrosoftDocs/learn/learn-pr/student-evangelism/understand-normal-curve/includes/04-central-limit-theorem.md

 The reason why the bell shape appears in such settings is a remarkable result of probability theory called the **Central Limit Theorem**.

+> [!IMPORTANT]
-**The Central Limit Theorem says that the probability distribution of the sum or average of a large random sample drawn with replacement will be roughly normal, *regardless of the distribution of the population from which the sample is drawn*.**
+>The Central Limit Theorem says that the probability distribution of the sum or average of a large random sample drawn with replacement will be roughly normal, regardless of the distribution of the population from which the sample is drawn.

 As we noted when we were studying Chebychev's bounds, results that can be applied to random samples *regardless of the distribution of the